 Where is she now?

-Raquel was able to use her postgrad clerkship as a jumping off point, and has continued to advance in her legal career.
+Raquel was able to use her postgrad clerkship as a jumping off point, and is now an Assistant Staff Judge Advocate for the United States Air Force.

 Learn more about: Judicial internships and clerkships at New England Law.